motacola/lime-now-plus/README.md

 Don't just visit.
 Lime like a local.

-A mobile app interface prototype for "Lime Now+" - a tourism/local experience app.
+A progressive web app (PWA) for "Lime Now+" - a tourism/local experience app.

 ## Features